benjamingrobertson/benjamingrobertson.github.io/_posts/2017-04-26-lorem-of-zelda.md

 For fun, I made a [Legend of Zelda lorem ipsum / placeholder text generator](http://loremofzelda.com).

-I had a project that had zero content going into development and so I fun generating content like this:
+I had a project that had zero content going into development and so had I fun generating content like this:

 ![Some sample content from http://loremofzelda.com](/assets/img/zelda-sample.png)